jamf/mut/README.md

 Welcome to MUT v6.
 If you're familiar with MUT v5, and MUT Classic, MUT v6 will probably feel very familiar to you.
 If this is your first time here, I recommend you read the ReadMe in its entirety.

+If you'd like a quick video tour of the new features of v6, check our the intro video here: https://www.youtube.com/watch?v=G1CWoWbr_TI

 **MUT is an incredibly powerful tool, and with great power comes great ability-to-break-things.
 Always, ALWAYS run a small test update on just a couple devices to make sure your updates are working as intended, and your scoping does not break due to the updates.**

 ## [Introduction:](#introduction)